orthecreedence/cl-async/tcp.md

 <a id="socket"></a>
 ### socket
-This class is a wrapper around the libevent socket class.
+This class is a wrapper around the libuv socket class.
 It is passed to tcp callback functions, and allows you to perform certain actions on the socket (such as [closing it](#close-socket), [setting read/write timeouts](#set-socket-timeouts), [writing data to it](#write-socket-data), etc).